Some links on this page are affiliate links. See full disclosure in the page footer.

 Where curiosity sparks the idea, creativity shapes it into something people can see, use, or feel.
 It’s about creating unexpected outcomes with the tools at hand, not waiting for perfect conditions.

 Example: Sara Dietschy built a tech brand on YouTube by blending vlogging, reviews, and personal storytelling in a way that didn’t follow the usual tech influencer mold.
-Her creativity helped her carve out a niche that brands now compete to partner with.
+Her creativity helped her carve out a distinct niche in tech content.

 Initiative is action without permission.
 Entrepreneurs with this trait create momentum where there is none, moving forward without external prompts or perfect timing.
 They spot gaps, fill them, and take initiative before it’s convenient, or before anyone’s even asked them to.